andry81/contools/README_EN.txt

 3. INSTALLATION
 -------------------------------------------------------------------------------
 Scripts doesn't required to be built and installed.
-Windows executable utilities can be built if necessary under Microsoft Visual Studio C++ 2008.
-The utilities may require an installed Microsoft Visual C++ 2008 Redistributables at runtime (Redist\msvc2008\VC_*Runtime.exe).
+Windows executable utilities can be built if necessary under Microsoft Visual Studio C++ 2015 Community Edition.
+The utilities does not require an installed Microsoft Visual C++ 2015 Redistributables at runtime.

 -------------------------------------------------------------------------------
 4. FILES